Hands On .....On Hands! with arthritis massage oil recipe.

 I'm sitting here plastering some of my special arthritis massage oil onto my sore hands.
 I see them but really look at them for the first time in ages.
 That's such a stupid statement you say...but tell me honestly when was the last time you actually looked and saw your hands as the magnificent tools they really are; not for the dry chapped skin or moan and groan about needing a manicure.

 As I constantly find myself with "mini-obsessions" where I just need to know all there is to know about a subject.
-I checked 'Hands' on Wikipedia, in the Britannica Encyclopedia and Dictionary and came up with the following...
+I checked 'Hands' out on Wikipedia, in the Britannica Encyclopedia and Dictionary and came up with the following...

 Hand is described in my trusty old Oxford English Reference Dictionary as such:(in Latin: manus) the end of a human arm beyond the wrist, including the fingers and thumb.